Game of Thrones: Who is the true heir?

 Will she be able to avenge her family's name?

-Richard Fitzwilliams says: The Targaryens were the rightful rulers of Westeros before their dynasty was usurped.
+Richard Fitzwilliams: The Targaryens were the rightful rulers of Westeros before their dynasty was usurped.
 In this respect, Daenerys's claims certainly have validity, being in exile would not alter this.

 For centuries, monarchy has favoured the precedence of males over females.
 In 2015, an act known as Succession to the Crown Bill came into force and this meant the eldest living child of a monarch succeeds, regardless of sex.

 This would have been good news for Daenerys, were it not for the fact her deceased older brother had a legitimate son.
 (Editor's note: Latest events have shown Jon Snow is the son of Rhaegar Targaryen and Lyanna Stark.)

 Daenerys has the support of her dragon children.
 The dragon we have in the UK rests on the Welsh flag, first used by Henry Tudor at the 1485 Battle of Bosworth which saw the defeat of Richard III and ended the Wars of the Roses.

 Sarah Peverley: Any house that previously ruled can make a relevant claim to the Iron Throne.
 However, the problem in Westeros is that nobody follows pre-determined laws.

 Daenerys's ancestor Aegon I was a conqueror.
 In turn, his descendants were overthrown during a rebellion incited by Robert Baratheon.
 If we apply these precedents, anyone able to conquer lands and hold them possesses the right to rule.